OPD investigating body found on riverbank

-The Owensboro Police Department is investigating the death of a person whose body was found on the bank of the Ohio River on Tuesday night.
+The body of a woman found Tuesday night along the bank of the Ohio River has yet to be identified, Owensboro Police Department officials said Wednesday.

+But the woman has several distinguishing marks that could help identify her.

-OPD reports say the body, which had not been identified as of Wednesday morning, was reported at 7:21 p.m. along the riverbank in the 1400 block of West First Street.
-The body was found entangled in brush near Fern Terra, said Officer Andrew Boggess, OPD's public information officer.
+OPD reports say the woman’s body was reported at 7:21 p.m.
+Tuesday along the riverbank in the 1400 block of West First Street.
+The body was found entangled in brush near Fern Terra, said Officer Andrew Boggess, OPD’s public information officer.

-Boggess said a person reported seeing a body while at a convenience store.
-The report was called in from the store, but investigators had not spoken to the person who made the call as of last Tuesday night, Boggess said.
+Boggess said a person reported seeing a body at a convenience store.
+The report was called in from the store, but investigators had not spoken to the person who made the call, Boggess said Wednesday.

-The person is believed to be an adult, although it had not been determined as of late Tuesday if the person was male or female, Boggess said Wednesday morning.

-The body is expected to be taken to the state medical examiner's office in Madisonville, Boggess said.
-The cause of death has not yet been determined.
+The body was examined by the state medical examiner’s office in Madisonville, where officials determined her to be white and from 30 to 40 years old.

+The woman has is approximately 5 feet, 3 inches tall and from 200 to 250 pounds.
+The woman’s left leg had been surgically amputated below the knee.

 Anyone with information about the incident is asked to call OPD at 270-687-8888, or Owensboro Crime Stoppers at 270-687-8484.